-Am I a candidate for a scalp advancement?
+Am I a candidate for a hairline lowering?

 A high hairline can be a problem for both men and women often being the key factor in determining a hairstyle.
-Advancing the scalp forward may eliminate the need for hair grafting and is often more natural in appearance.
+Hairline lowering (also known as scalp advancement or forehead reduction) means advancing the scalp forward and may eliminate the need for hair grafting.
+It is often more natural in appearance than hair grafting alone.
 This procedure involves making an incision (called a trichophytic incision) right at the hairline.
 A trichophytic incision is beveled so that hair can actually grow through it over time camouflaging the incision.
 The scalp is brought forward into the desired position and often rounded off at the edges.
 This creates a natural hairline and slightly raises to eyebrows.
 For men, the hairline may continue to recede, so they will want to ensure that hair loss is stable before undergoing this procedure.
 In this circumstance there is still a risk of needing hair grafting in the future should hair loss continue albeit fewer grafts.
 In women, estrogen usually prevents the hairline from changing drastically and undergoing this procedure at any time is generally safe.